Skip to content

 • _materialize_relation writes the DataFrame as a table (create or replace table ...).

-Postgres (postgres_exec.py)
+Postgres (postgres.py)

 • run_sql renders SQL and rewrites CREATE OR REPLACE TABLE to DROP + CREATE AS.